1:1 Device Scheme

 A. When your student sets up their device using the instructions provided, a small piece of software call a management client (MDM) is installed.
-This software helps the device get on to the school WiFi and internet.
-This software must not be removed whilst your student attends HGSS.
+This software helps the device get on to the school WIFI and internet.
+This software must not be removed or tampered with whilst your student attends HGSS.

 Q. Do I need to pay or buy antivirus software?

 A. No. Windows 10 comes with Windows Security, which is more than adequate for day to day needs.
 We recommend you do not purchase any other antivirus or security software as this may be incompatible with the schools’ internet connection.

 Q. What about Year 10 and Year 11 - do they have to have a device?